saqlainkhadim/couponshope.com/README.md

-if you want to change environments you have to change this on whole project
+if you want to change environments you have to change this on whole project;

 username: root

 database: coupon-shope

 password: